 Serum levels of testosterone were measured at screening, on Day 0, 1, 3, 7, 14, and 28 in the first month, and then monthly until the end of the study.

-The primary objective was to demonstrate that FIRMAGON is effective with respect to achieving and maintaining testosterone suppression to castration levels (T ≤ 50 ng/dL), during 12 months treatment.
-The results are shown in Table 2.
+The primary objective was to demonstrate that FIRMAGON is effective achieving and maintaining testosterone suppression to castration levels (T ≤ 50 ng/dL) during 12 months of treatment.
+The results are shown in Table 3.

 |* Kaplan Meier estimates within group|